Abhimanyu Singh Sindhu: Legislative and ministerial career (2014–2019)

-In the 2014 Haryana Legislative Assembly elections, Captain Abhimanyu won the Narnaund seat, marking a breakthrough for BJP in the region.
+In the 2014 Haryana Legislative Assembly elections, Abhimanyu won the Narnaund seat, marking a breakthrough for BJP in the region.
 He was inducted as a Cabinet Minister in Haryana’s first BJP-led government under Chief Minister Manohar Lal Khattar, handling an unprecedented 13 departments — the highest held by any minister during the term.

 Key ministerial portfolios

 Minister of Finance, Minister of Revenue, Minister of Excise, Minister of Planning, Minister of Law, Minister of Institutional Finance & Credit Control, Minister of Rehabilitation, Minister of Industry, Minister of Labour, Minister of Environment, Minister of Forest, Minister of Industrial Training.